MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 1. Make sure you have HoloLens build 10.0.14393.0 or later installed on your HoloLens.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the Home menu, and then open the Microsoft Store app and search for “Guides”.
+2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the Home menu, and then open the Microsoft Store app and search for “Dynamics 365 Guides (Preview)”.

 3. Select **Install** to download and install the Guides application.